taustation-fan/players-guide/README.md

 That way, you get a conversion rate of 1 bond to 45..90 credits.

+If you don't have enough money to afford the seller's fee on the market, you can try to find a potential buyer for the VIP pack in the chat, and maybe they'll help you.

+The process goes something like this:

+* The two of you agree on a price for the VIP pack
+* You find or buy an insignificant item like a Capacitor or Beer Bottles
+* You put it up on the Public Market for 1/10th of the agreed-upon price
+* The designated buyer buys the item from the Public Market

+If you don't even have a 1/100th of the agreed-upon price, you might need to conduct this process twice.

+Of course, this process requires that the designated buyer trusts you not to run away with the money before the final VIP pack sale.

 ## Stats and Focus

 Whenever you try something, and the success is not a foregone